Shusha Guppy: Singer

 Guppy's first British release, in 1971, was an album of traditional Persian music, complementing her first album released in France fourteen years earlier.

 By now, influenced by the Folk Revival, she was writing and singing some of her own songs, as well as covering the works of many contemporary singer-songwriters.
 She gave successful concerts in Britain, America and continental Europe, and appeared on television and radio programmes.

 She gave concerts in the Netherlands and Belgium in 1975 with Lori Lieberman and Dimitri van Toren.

 She contributed music (in collaboration with G.T.
-Moore) and narrated the 1973 documentary film Bakhtiari Migration – The sheep must live, which, in 1976, was more than doubled in length and her narration replaced by one by actor James Mason.
+Moore) and narrated the 1973 documentary film Bakhtiari Migration – The sheep must live, which, in 1976, was more than doubled in length and her narration replaced by James Mason.
 It was released as People of the Wind.
 The following year the film was nominated for the Best Documentary Feature Oscar and also for a Golden Globe.
 The film follows the annual migration of the nomadic Bakhtiari tribes in southern Iran.
 The soundtrack was later released in the USA.
 How much she contributed to the film is in dispute.

 According to Shusha Guppy herself: "What has saddened me, and frankly made me angry, is not the money — as I said I wanted to make the film and financial rewards were not my aim — but the fact that all the credits were taken from me on People of the Wind of which the idea, the production, and the text were mine."